emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

 On this machine the full end-to-end prediction for a single datapoint, including pre-processing, Boltz prediction, post-processing, should complete within 15 minutes on average.
 As a reference, one typical antibody-antigen complex with 5 diffusion samples and default settings takes around 80-90 seconds end-to-end on that kind of hardware.

+To protect our proprietary data and ensure a fair competition, the evaluation environment will have **no internet access**.

 ## Validation Sets 🧪

 For both challenges we provide a validation data set that you can use to test your contributions and track your progress.